 It just sucks the life out of you and your relationship.

 There are plenty of reasons when you may not feel like you can open up and be honest with your partner or summon the courage to ask for what you want.

-But, if you want to have a healthy relationship–asking for what you want in a way your spouse or partner can hear it is something you’ll want to practice (even if it’s uncomfortable) .
+But, if you want to have a healthy relationship, speaking from the truth of who you are in a way your spouse or partner can hear is something you’ll want to practice (even if it’s uncomfortable) .

 So, what’s the solution?

 How can you say what’s on your mind and in your heart without fear of what your partner might say, do or how they might react?